EpistasisLab/Aliro/docs/guides/developerGuide.md

 ### Requirements
 Install Docker and docker-compose as per the main installation requirements (see :ref:`user-guide`).
 - Docker setup
-  - **Hyper-V**: (Windows only) Please note that the **Hyper-V** backend is required for development.
-See [issue #371](https://github.com/EpistasisLab/Aliro/issues/371) for more information.
+  - **Windows Only**
-  - Shared Drive: (Windows only)  Share the drive that will have the Aliro source code with the Docker desktop [Docker Shared Drives](https://docs.docker.com/docker-for-windows/#shared-drives)
+    - If developing on the Windows filesystem (for example, in C:\Aliro) the **Hyper-V** backend is required and the Aliro source code directory needs tob be shared in the Docker Desktop settings.
+See [Docker Shared Drives](https://docs.docker.com/docker-for-windows/#shared-drives) for more information.
+    - If developing in WSL2, the WSL2 backend can be used when installing Docker Desktop and **WSL Integration** should be enabled on the Docker Desktop settings (Under **Resources > WSL Integration**)
+    - **NOTE:** Working with the source code on the Windows filesystem and using the WSL2 backend in Docker Desktop may cause problems, such as not being able to see experiment results due to a filepath mismatch (forward slash **/** versus backslash **\**)

 #### Optional dependencies for development/testing:
   - Python and pyton test runners (in most cases unnecessary. needed only to run unit tests locally outside of docker)